Fireworks safety this festive season

 By Nomali Cele

-New Year’s Eve is around the corner which means fireworks in the night sky we make our way into 2019.
+New Year’s Eve is around the corner which means fireworks in the night sky we make our way into the new year.
 Fireworks safety is always a concern during this time of the year.
 It’s difficult to avoid the ubiquity of fireworks during the festive season.
 ANd even if you remain strong and don’t buy them, you’ll still be somewhat exposed to them either through the sounds and mid-night or being around those who’ve bought them.
 Fireworks safety is a priority and can be quite easy to ensure

 10 Tips for fireworks safety this festive season